 - January Awareness Month offers opportunities for the public to learn more about Alzheimer’s disease and other dementias through special events, panel discussions and media campaigns.

-- AlzEducate is online education sessions on various topics related to dementia.
+- AlzEducate is an online education series on various topics related to dementia.
 Offered four times per year, Alz Ed sessions are recorded and can be accessed on the ASNS Youtube channel: www.youtube.com/@AlzheimerNS

 - Information booths are available for your conference or health promotion event

 Eligibility: For family, friends, health care providers, and anyone who would like to learn more about dementia.

 If you’re interested in bringing in a speaker to talk about dementia, caregiving, research or advocacy, your local Alzheimer Society is a great resource and has staff and volunteers who are willing to help you get the message out about Alzheimer’s disease and other dementias.